rodzanto/ml-workshop/machine-learning/sagemaker-optimization-1/1-lab.md

     > * When the cell execution completes it will show the execution number

 The notebook will guide you through the process for performing the following tasks:
+* Downloading a public dataset
+* Preparing the data for training in SageMaker
+* Training with an open source version of XGBoost
+* Training with SageMaker built-in XGBoost
+* Comparing performance of both approaches

 COMPLETE HERE!!!!!!!!!!!

 ## **Hosting trained models with AWS Lambda and performing inferences**

 Amazon SageMaker allows you to either deploy your trained model to Endpoints for making inferences in real-time, or directly performing batch inferences for lists of records stored in S3.
-In this case we will follow a third approach in order to save costs for our model hosting, as we will host our trained model artifacts using **AWS Lambda** directly for making inferences dynamically to it.
+In this case we will follow a third approach in order to save costs for our model hosting, as we will host our trained model artifacts using **AWS Lambda** directly, for making inferences dynamically to it.

 In order to do this follow these steps:
-* A
+* Go to the AWS Console and look for "AWS Lambda"
+* In the AWS Lambda console choose...

 COMPLETE HERE!!!!!!!!!!!